- Imaging Software to Control our Multiphoton, Confocal, and Hyperspectral Microscopes

 - Customizable Interface with Diverse Functionality

 ThorImageLS is used to control all of our microscope systems.

-ThorImageLS software manages the activities of Thorlabs' Bergamo® multiphoton microscopes, Cerna® hyperspectral system, and confocal microscopes, as well as supplemental equipment, to acquire and analyze data sets.
-Version 3.1 has been developed by Thorlabs with a range of features and capabilities, including holographic optogenetics, deep physiological scans, large-area tiling, high-speed imaging, and multi-modal acquisitions.
+ThorImageLS software manages the activities of Thorlabs' microscopes and supplemental equipment (see Specifications tab for details) to acquire and analyze data sets.
+Version 4.0 has been developed by Thorlabs with a range of features and capabilities, including holographic optogenetics, deep physiological scans, large-area tiling, high-speed imaging, and multi-modal acquisitions.
 To explore the functionality of ThorImageLS, click on the images below or through the tabs above.

 The images at the top of the page feature some of the acquisitions possible using ThorImageLS:

-Top Middle: Two-photon 3D image stack of thy1-YFP in a cleared region of the dentate gyrus.
+- Top Right: Two-photon 3D image stack of thy1-YFP in a cleared region of the dentate gyrus.
 Provided courtesy of the 2017 Imaging Structure and Function in the Nervous System Course at Cold Spring Harbor Laboratory, Cold Spring Harbor, NY.

 ThorImage®LS Software Workspace

 ThorImageLS streamlines the image acquisition and analysis process with a user-intuitive, feature-rich workflow.
 Control panels are designed so that the most important features are readily available and users can quickly set up their experiment.
 Panel layouts are completely customizable for different users or imaging modalities.
 All software features are easily accessible, providing a complete, self-contained software package without compromising ease of use.

 Click the Highlighted Regions Below to Explore the Workspace

 Select a region of interest (ROI) to perform real-time calculations simultaneously with image acquisition.